 Dr. Daniel Bell – a noted sociologist who published a series of books on America’s socio-economic transition in the 1960s and 1970s – attempted to define the impact of America’s evolution into a consumer culture.
-In The Coming Post-Industrial Society, Bell ascertained that as America progressed towards a service economy – focused on developing professional/administrative positions – the market’s demand for more knowledgeable workers would diminish the opportunities available for individuals reliant on middle- and working-class jobs.
+In The Coming of Post-Industrial Society: A Venture in Social Forecasting, Bell ascertained that as America progressed towards a service economy – focused on developing professional/administrative positions – the market’s demand for more knowledgeable workers would diminish the opportunities available for individuals reliant on middle- and working-class jobs.

 The recession in the 1970s reinforced the Conservative’s message about the limitations of government and afforded them the platform necessary to begin striking down populist policies outright, rather than incrementally reshaping the programs for the betterment of the nation.